 Rearing Habitat

 Rearing habitat effects for Pacific and river lamprey were evaluated for the American River by analyzing ammocoete habitat dewatering risk as described above for the Sacramento River.
 CALSIM II flow outputs for the American River at Nimbus Dam were used to compare the ammocoete stranding risks between Alternatives 1, 2, and 3 and the NAA.
-The river stage vs. flow relationships used for the American River analysis were obtained from the salmonid redd dewatering study (Bratovich et al. 2017) that was used to develop the procedures for estimating effects of Alternatives 1, 2, and 3 on redd dewatering of fall-run Chinook salmon and steelhead in the American River (see Appendix 11K).
+The river stage vs. flow relationships used for the American River analysis were obtained from the salmonid redd dewatering study (Bratovich et al. 2017) that was used to develop the procedures for estimating effects of Alternatives 1, 2, and 3 on redd dewatering of fall-run Chinook salmon and steelhead in the American River (Appendix 11K).

-The results show a range of about 0% to 52% in ammocoete stranding for the American River, with little difference among alternatives in the maximum stranding (Table 11?-9).
+The results show a range of about 0% to 52% in ammocoete stranding for the American River, with little difference among alternatives in the maximum stranding (Table 11-77).
 There are only minor difference in mean stranding between Alternatives 1, 2, and 3 and the NAA.
-The largest difference was a 5% reduction in July of below normal water years.
+The largest difference was a 5% reduction in July of Below Normal Water Years.
 None of the differences was greater than 5%.
-Alternatives 1, 2, and 3 are expected to have little effect on dewatering risk of ammocoete rearing habitat for Pacific and river lamprey in the American River.
+Alternatives 1, 2, and 3 would have no adverse effect on dewatering risk of ammocoete rearing habitat for Pacific and river lamprey in the American River.

-Table 11?-9.
+Table 11-77.
 Percent of Pacific and River Lamprey Ammocoetes Stranded During 7-Year Rearing Period in the American River at Nimbus Dam and Differences in the Percentages for the No Action Alternative (NAA) and Alternatives 1–3 (Alt 1A, Alt 1B, Alt 2, and Alt 3).
 January through August Results Pertain to Pacific Lamprey and the February through June Results Pertain to River Lamprey.